Our Values

 Administrative Collaboration

-Artistic Director, Katherine and Financial Coordinator, Marisa
+Artistic Director, Katherine, Managing Coordinator, Aubrey, and Financial Coordinator, Harlee

 Acknowledge this is in place from our founder driven roots